 Procedural controls may include procedures that relate to detection and follow-up of infectious diseases, the use of Routine Practices and Additional Precautions as directed, baseline health assessments and periodic screening of workers, hazard identification and control processes, and outbreak management procedures.
-Awareness of the infectious disease status of clients is another good control, though this is not always possible for workers in community clinics and doctors' offices.
+Awareness of the infectious disease status of clients is another good control, though this is not always possible for homecare providers.
 All work procedures should include the consideration and control of the risk of exposure to workers.
-Routine Practices and Additional Precautions (where required)

-greatly assist in reducing the transmission of infectious agents from both known and unknown client sources by treating all contacts as potential risks.
+Routine Practices and Additional Precautions (where required) greatly assist in reducing the transmission of infectious agents from both known and unknown client sources by treating all contacts as potential risks.